foldesandras/QuantumHack/FAQ.md

 ## Is Qweak free to use?

-Yes, QuantumHack is completely free to use.
+Yes, Qweak is completely free to use.

 ## How do I install Qweak?